Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 The degeneracy in the measurement between \ssth{23} and \sstth{13} we noted in Fig.~\ref{fig:ppp bievent} can be studied directly by examining their joint posterior probability distribution, marginalized over all other parameters and the mass ordering.
 We show this in Fig.~\ref{fig:dataworcth13th23}.
 The central panel exhibits a clear anticorrelation between the octant of \thatm{} and the value of \sstth{13}, which is expected since both parameters enter at leading order in the \numutonue{} and \numutonuebar{} oscillation probabilities.
 Here the overlap of the reactor measurements (again indicated by the yellow hatched bar) with our marginal posterior for \sstth{13} (right panel) favors the upper octant over the lower octant when we constrain the results to specifically the upper or lower octant of \thatm{}.
 Thus, we see that the preference for the upper octant of \thatm{} in Table~\ref{tab:bayesfactorwrc} is an emergent behavior that arises from the application of the reactor constraint.
+Similar changes in the strength of the octant preference when the reactor constraint is applied have been noted in results from T2K~\cite{T2K:2023smv} and simulation studies for DUNE~\cite{DUNE:2020jqi}, though to our knowledge this is the first time the underlying $\theta_{13}-\theta_{23}$ anticorrelation has been examined in detail with a data result.
 We also note that though the marginal posterior for \ssth{23}, in the top panel, shows a higher posterior density in the lower octant, the total posterior probability integrated across the upper octant is slightly larger than the corresponding lower octant probability; but as Table~\ref{tab:bayesfactorworc} makes clear, this preference is entirely insignificant.